Public administration: Academic field

 In the United States, the academic field of public administration draws heavily on political science and administrative law.
-Some MPA programs (as well as undergraduate Public Administration-Political Science academic majors with an elective interdisciplinary concentration, academic minor, or program membership in Economics) include economics courses to give students a background in microeconomic issues (markets, rationing mechanisms, etc.) and macroeconomic issues (e.g., national debt).
+Some MPA programs include economics courses to give students a background in micro-economic issues (markets, rationing mechanisms, etc.) and macroeconomic issues (e.g., national debt).
 Scholars such as John A. Rohr write of a long history behind the constitutional legitimacy of government bureaucracy.
-In Europe (notably in Britain and Germany), the divergence of the field from other disciplines can be traced to the 1720s continental university curriculum.
-Formally, official academic distinctions were made in the 1910s and 1890s, respectively.

-The goals of the field of public administration are related to the democratic values of improving equality, justice, security, efficiency and effectiveness of public services in a non-profit venue; business administration, on the other hand, is primarily concerned with expanding market share, generating revenue and earning profit.
-For a field built on concepts (accountability, governance, decentralization and clientele), these concepts are often ill-defined and typologies often ignore certain aspects of these concepts.

-The more specific term "public management" refers to ordinary, routine or typical management that aims to achieve public good.
-In some definitions, "public management" refers to private sector, market-driven perspective on the operation of government.
-This typically involves putting senior executives on performance contracts, rather than tenured positions, instituting pay-for-performance systems for executives, creating revenue-generating agencies and so on.
-This latter view is often called "new public management" (NPM) by its advocates.
-New Public Management represents a reform attempt that emphasizes the professional nature of public administration.
-NPM advocates aim to replace the academic, moral or disciplinary emphasis of traditional public administration with a professional focus.
-Some theorists advocate a "bright line" differentiation of the professional field from related academic disciplines like political science and sociology; it remains interdisciplinary in nature.

 One public administration scholar, Donald Kettl, argues that "public administration sits in a disciplinary backwater", because "for the last generation, scholars have sought to save or replace it with fields of study like implementation, public management, and formal bureaucratic theory".
-Kettl states that "public administration, as a subfield within political science... is struggling to define its role within the discipline".
+Kettl states that "public administration, as a subfield within political science ... is struggling to define its role within the discipline".
 He notes two problems with public administration: it "has seemed methodologically to lag behind" and "the field's theoretical work too often seems not to define it"-indeed, "some of the most interesting recent ideas in public administration have come from outside the field".